lokeshjain2008/lokeshjain2008.github.io/_posts/2015-05-12-Error:-Cannot-find-module-'lodash._reinterpolate'-in-npm.md

 ---
 layout: post
-date: Tue May 12 15:08:16 2015
+date: "Tue May 12 15:08:16 2015"
 comments: true
-title: Error: Cannot find module 'lodash. reinterpolate' in npm
+title: "Error: Cannot find module 'lodash. reinterpolate' in npm"
 ---
 I was working with `angular` project and was using `node` for the server and package dependies.
 After doint some package installing.